-Our Third Expert Report, Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, assesses the past decade of cancer prevention research and the links between diet, nutrition, physical activity and cancer.
-Use the table of contents to access each chapter digitally or go to the Resources and toolkits page to access additional downloads including the complete Summary Report PDF or to request it in print.
+Our Third Expert Report, Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, assessed the past decade of cancer prevention research and the links between diet, nutrition, physical activity and cancer.

 This internationally acclaimed report is a collaboration between four organisations under the umbrella of the World Cancer Research Fund network:

 The first and second Expert Reports, when they were published in 1997 and 2007, respectively, were landmarks in the science of cancer prevention.
 Since the second report, scientists at Imperial College London have been adding information to a unique and growing database of evidence relating to cancer prevention and diet, nutrition and physical activity.

 This forms the basis of our flagship Global Cancer Update Programme (CUP), an ongoing analysis of evidence related to diet and cancer prevention.
 Evidence from the Global CUP enables World Cancer Research Fund to publish reports on individual cancer types, the most recent being our report on colorectal cancer in 2017.

 In the past ten years, the need for authoritative, evidence-based recommendations on how to reduce the global burden of cancer has grown.
 There is strong evidence from the Global CUP, for example, that being overweight or obese puts you at increased risk of many cancers.

 We’re experiencing a global obesity epidemic, declining physical activity among both children and adults in many parts of the world, and an increase in the consumption of energy-dense foods.
 If these current trends continue, overweight and obesity are likely to overtake smoking as the number one risk for cancer.